Join over 150k subscribers to get the latest articles, podcast episodes, and data-packed reports—in your inbox, every week.

 Deductive coding typically works best for later stages of analysis, such as in evaluative research.

 For example, you might start out with a set of themes you’re interested in analyzing: Analytics, Stakeholders, Engagement.
 As you look through your data, you assign these codes wherever they appear.

 Although deductive coding is quicker and easier than inductive coding, be mindful of bias.
 With a predefined set of codes, it’s easy to become blind to other major themes that may come up in your actual data set; don’t focus so hard on proving your own hypothesis that you miss them.

 Often, researchers prefer to use a hybrid approach of both deductive and inductive analysis; this way, you ensure that your pre-defined research questions are answered while remaining open to any new themes that might emerge along the way.

 You can do quantitative coding using Google Sheets, Excel, or—if you’re a glutton for punishment—by hand.
 But if you’re handling an especially large dataset or simply want to streamline the process as much as possible, here are some great automatic coding tools you can try:

-If none of these look like the right fit for you, check out The 2021 UX Research Tools Map for more.
-(P.S.
-Our 2022 edition of the UX Research Tools Map will be released later this year—keep an eye out for the updated version!)
+If none of these look like the right fit for you, check out The 2022 UX Research Tools Map for more.

 The data that comes from qualitative research—quantitative research’s ‘touchy-feely’ counterpart—is sometimes dismissed for having a higher risk of bias and subjectivity.